Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

-that is, contribution of a given individual $u\in\T$ involves the assigned function $\Phi_u$, the age of $u$ at time $t$ and also the type of $u$.
+that is, the contribution of a given individual $u\in\T$ to $Z^{\Phi}_t$ involves the assigned function $\Phi_u$, the age of $u$ at time $t$ and the type of $u$.
 This model extends a variety of other models such as multitype Galton-Watson processes, age-dependent branching processes, Bellman-Harris processes and Sevast'yanov processes.
 When counted with a random characteristic, the general branching process offers a lot of flexibility in modeling and allows considerations of, for instance, the number of individuals in the population in some random phase of life or having some random age-dependent property.
 We refer the reader to \cite{Jagers:1975} for a textbook introduction.

 First order asymptotics of $(Z^\Phi_t)_{t\geq 0}$ are by now quite well understood.
-The strong law of large numbers in the single type case, i.e., when $J=1$ has been proven by Nerman \cite{Nerman:1981}.
-The lattice version of Nerman's law of large numbers was proved by Gatzouras \cite{Gatzouras:2000}.
-The general type space (even infinite) has been studied by Jagers \cite{jagers} who proved the weak law of large numbers, while the corresponding strong law of large numbers was provided by Olofsson \cite{olofsson2009} (see \cite{iksanov-meiners} for an alternative proof).
-These results can be summarized by saying that under suitable conditions on the (random) characteristic $\Phi$ there exists $\alpha>0$, called \emph{the Maltusian parameter}, such that $e^{-\alpha t}Z^{\Phi}_t$ converges almost surely or in probability to some random variable $X^\Phi$.
+The strong law of large numbers in the single type case $J=1$ has been proven by Nerman \cite{Nerman:1981}, while the lattice version of Nerman's law of large numbers was proved by Gatzouras \cite{Gatzouras:2000}.
+The general type space (even infinite) has been studied by Jagers \cite{jagers} who proved the weak law of large numbers, while the corresponding strong law of large numbers was provided in Olofsson \cite{olofsson2009}; see \cite{iksanov-meiners} for an alternative proof.
+These results can be summarized by saying that under suitable conditions on $\Xi$ and on the (random) characteristic $\Phi$ there exists a parameter $\alpha>0$, called \emph{the Maltusian parameter}, such that $e^{-\alpha t}Z^{\Phi}_t$ converges as $t\to\infty$ almost surely or in probability to some random variable $X^\Phi$.
 It is then natural to ask about lower order terms in the asymptotic expansion $Z^\Phi_t=e^{\alpha t}X^\Phi+o(e^{\alpha t})$.